 Fields you can import: This shows you the list of fields you can import based on the type of import you selected previously e.g. the screen below shows equipment fields.
 Click the Next button once again to specify the import file.

 Select import file: Here we specify and upload the input file that contains the data we want to import.
 This file can be a comma delimited or tab delimited text file or even a Microsoft Excel spreadsheet.
 The first row of the file should contain column (field) names and the actual data should start from the second row onwards.
-Click on the Browse button to specify the import file.
+Click on the Choose File button to specify the import file.

 Check if the right data is being imported: This step in the wizard allows you to check if the data you specified is the correct data and that it is in the required format.
 The first line of the import file should contain the column (field) names.
 The actual data should be in the second row onwards.
 Here the Field Names line shows what was found in the first row.
 The First Item line shows what was found in the second row (first row of data).
 You may need to edit the data file so that it fits this format.
 If you need to fix the input file first cancel the import.
 Fix the file and then try to import it again.
 Once you are satisfied, click on the Next button to go to the next step.